anjali-garg3112/HTML-Base-Tags-Meta-Tags-Layout-Lists-Media-HTML-Tables-Attributes-Seman---utg8nu5lso0y/README.md

 I am able to code with Html and Css but still learning JavaScript to make it user interactive

 ## About
-This project is a simple interview prepration question page
+This project is a simple Google engine page i.e. A search bar where you can write your query and can search for the solution further.